 From a risk perspective, no-code integrations are hugely beneficial.
 This is mostly because they massively reduce the likelihood of your integrations breaking.
 For the most part, hand-coded integrations fail because the code within them is inherently fragile.
 A coded approach to integrations, often leads to every integration living within its own environment and having its own unique configuration.
 This is particularly problematic if you have a growing team, and those who end up repairing integration incidents are not the same people who created the integrations in the first place!

 "A coded approach to application integrations, often leads to every integration living within its own environment and having its own unique configuration."

 Single-platform, centralised and no-code integrations resolve all these risks, as all your integrations now share a single environments, can be kept within a uniform configuration and the way the approach to resolving incidents or fulfilling changes is always the same.
 The outcome of this is a significantly reduced number of incidents and outages related to integrations.
 And, a far shorter resolution time for any incidents that are related to integrations.

 This new-found speed also affects the way you change and implement business processes, as process adoption often staggers when multiple teams or systems at involved.
-Because integration hubs such as ONEiO incorporate people and processes into integrations just as much as they do technology, you can easily ensure all people, process and product parts of your integration projects are managed in a proportionate and detailed way.
+Because Integration Automation Platforms such as ONEiO incorporate people and processes into integrations just as much as they do technology, you can easily ensure all people, process and product parts of your integration projects are managed in a proportionate and detailed way.

 What hesitations might you have?